ShareGate vs. Quest: What IT pros need to know

 - Google Workspace (including Drive and Shared Drives) is in scope and you want it self-service

-- You want governance to complete the migration story: ShareGate Protect, a separate subscription, covers permissions visibility, cleanup, workspace lifecycle, and Copilot readiness in one product, not a catalog
+- You want governance to complete the migration story: ShareGate Protect, a separate subscription, covers permissions visibility, cleanup, workspace lifecycle, and Copilot readiness in one product

 - You’re running multiple migration projects per year